A New Leaf (film): Production

-May wrote A New Leaf from Ritchie's short story, but she never intended to act in or direct the picture.
+Elaine May wrote A New Leaf from Jack Ritchie's short story "The Green Heart", but she never intended to act in or direct the picture.
 She was originally offered $200,000 for the script, but her agent cut a deal with Paramount so that May could direct and he could produce.
 She was paid only $50,000, as her agent convinced her that a first time director could not expect such a large sum of money.

-May was told that she could not get the picture made without Matthau, and that Paramount wanted Carol Channing to play the part of Henrietta.
+May was told that she could not get the picture made without Walter Matthau, and that Paramount wanted Carol Channing to play the part of Henrietta Lowell.
 May protested, asserting that it was the man's movie and that the woman had to be someone who disappeared.
 She asked if she could pick the actress, and the studio declined, saying that instead, May could play Henrietta for the same money.
 Christopher Plummer and Cary Grant were in contention for the role of Henry Graham.

 A New Leaf was filmed in both Maine and sections of New York City, including Lutèce restaurant on 50th Street in Manhattan and the interchange between the Long Island Expressway and Cross Island Parkway in the Oakland Gardens section of Queens.
 For this film, May consulted Dr. Dominick Basile, a botany professor at Columbia University.
 Dr. Basile wrote botanically accurate lines for the script and supplied the botanical equipment seen in the film.
 May also modeled Henrietta's office after his.
 It was co-produced by Aries Productions and Elkins Productions International Corporation, whose only other production was A Doll's House (1973).

+Henry's onscreen home is filled with postwar art that at the time of filming would have been fairly recent.
+The movie's final credits crawl acknowledges several major New York art galleries - Marlborough Gerson, Inc., Edward R. Lubin, Inc., Andre Emmerich, and French and Company.
+The artwork most prominently visible in the film is Morris Louis's 1959 painting Multifarious, part of his Themes and Variations series.